Code-Institute-Submissions/Hermeticpoet-milestone-project-2/testing.md

 full functionality, this slightest of bugs has not required me to alter my code, in order to accomodate for it.

 #### Code Refactoring
-I feel looking at my code that a bit more refactoring is possible, in order to reduce the verbosity of some code blocks.
-For instance, my choice to have the game board light up sequentially in a circular motion, one button at a time; Red, Green, Blue, Yellow, and then have them go back out in that same order has been written in what I think is verbose code:
+I feel looking at my code that a bit more refactoring may be possible.
+For instance, my choice to have the game board light up sequentially in a circular motion, one button at a time; Red, Green, Blue, Yellow, and then have them go back out in that same order has been written in what I think is slightly verbose code:

 ```javascript
 function lightUpBoard() {